 First impressions matter.
-Book covers, article headlines, pitch emails, resumes, and dating profile pictures are all examples of the power of first impressions in action.
+Book covers, article headlines, pitch emails, resumes, LinkedIn headlines, and dating profile pictures are all examples of the power of first impressions in action.
 You can have so much value to offer but without that initial hook others might never get to find out.
 And in the age of COVID-19 and remote work, you need to master the art of making a great first impression virtually.

 But is there a difference between making a good impression online versus in person?
 The fundamentals are the same, with a few nuances, according to Jake Housdon, director of sales development at telemedicine startup Dialogue.